Why Afghan asylum-seekers are protesting in India | DW | 07.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Several thousand Afghan nationals who arrived in India over the past few decades are demanding greater rights for themselves, just as the country begins to welcome those fleeing the current crisis.
+Several thousand Afghan nationals who arrived in India over the past few decades are demanding greater rights for themselves, just as the country begins to take in those fleeing the current crisis.

 India is not a signatory to the UN's 1951 Refugee Convention and the 1967 Protocol Relating to the Status of Refugees